Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 ## Changes to This Policy

 We may update this privacy policy to reflect changes to our practices or for legal/regulatory reasons.
 The "Last Updated" date at the top will be revised accordingly.
 We encourage you to review this policy periodically.

-## Contact & Questions

-If you have questions about this privacy policy or data practices, please:

-- Open an issue on the GitHub repository

 ## Consent